cashfree/cashfree-sdk-nodejs/README.md

-Cashfree SDK's are released in Beta.
-This is work in progress and we are continuously working on improving various aspects of it.
-It is released as learning aid and example kit for the API integrators.
-This is not recommended by Cashfree for direct use in production code.
-Please report any bugs to Cashfree at techsupport@cashfree.com.

 # cashfree-sdk-nodejs

 The official Cashfree SDK for JavaScript, available for Node.js backends.
 Node version 10.9.0 was used for this SDK.